segment-boneyard/nightmare/Readme.md

 ## API

 #### Nightmare(options)
-Create a new instance that can navigate around the web.
+Creates a new instance that can navigate around the web.
 The available options are [documented here](https://github.com/atom/electron/blob/master/docs/api/browser-window.md#new-browserwindowoptions), along with the following nightmare-specific options.

 #### Nightmare.version
 Returns the version of Nightmare.

 ##### waitTimeout (default: 30s)
-This will throw an exception if the `.wait()` didn't return `true` within the set timeframe.
+Throws an exception if the `.wait()` didn't return `true` within the set timeframe.

 ```js
 const nightmare = Nightmare({